Your Biometric Residence Permit (BRP)

 You must arrive in the UK and enrol on your course by your latest enrolment date, even if your vignette is valid beyond this.

 Your Confirmation of Acceptance for Studies (CAS) statement will include the latest start date for your studies.
 If you cannot arrive by this time, contact your school.

 At the point of submitting your visa application, you will have selected to collect your BRP from the university or a post office.
 You will need to collect your BRP from the location you selected.

 Our Alternative Collection Location (ACL) code

-If you've already applied for your visa and you haven't chosen Cardiff University as a collection point, your BRP will be sent to a Cardiff Post Office.
-You will receive a letter from the Home Office to confirm the Post Office branch which you will need to visit to collect your BRP.
+If you did not select Cardiff University as a collection point, your BRP will be sent to a Cardiff Post Office.
+You will receive information from the Home Office to confirm the Post Office branch you must attend to collect your BRP.

 The relevant Post Office branches in Cardiff are:

 - 47-49 Albany Road, Roath, Cardiff.
 CF24 3YX

 - 234a Cowbridge Road East, Canton, Cardiff.
 CF5 1XB